Insights

 Your slides stop working and the tech guy looks at you with panic in his eyes.

-And this is completely normal—it’s only natural to experience some degree of anxiety around the fact that you simply can’t control everything that happens during your performance.
+It’s completely normal to experience some degree of anxiety around the fact that you simply can’t control everything that happens during your performance.

-Those are great reminders, but they don’t actually explain what to do in those situations or how to deal with the unexpected.
-And they leave out the most important part—the audience.
+While those are great reminders, they don’t actually explain what to do in those situations or how to deal with the unexpected.
+And they leave out the most important part: the audience.

 Full Transcript